Hillside Prototype House

 A weathering steel ‘shell’ provides wildfire resilience using fully recyclable cladding and roofing.
 Fenestration embraces passive solar fundamentals by locating large openings with deep overhangs on the south and roll-down shutters on the west.
 The house, through carefully located windows and patios, fosters a profound connection with nature.
 This intentional integration cultivates a sense of “lived connection,” wherein inhabitants associate themselves more as stewards of their local environment rather than usurpers.

-Through its speculative inception, the Hillside Prototype serves as a catalyst for the three subsequent projects, all of which are either under, or soon to begin, construction.
+Through its speculative inception, the Hillside Prototype serves as a catalyst for three subsequent projects, all of which are either under, or soon to begin, construction.